TaratorMusic/TaratorMusic/README.md

 ### Customise the songs by editing basses, drums, etc.

 You will be able to customise every aspect of a song using FFmpeg in the future.

-### Redownload All Your Songs

-Since all your songs and their URL's are saved in the database, that will open the door for redownloading every song back with one click!

 ### Apple Music Support